 Columbia is where I went to school for four blurry years.
 It may not be anywhere near the international destination that other cities in America are but it is pretty close to my heart nonetheless.
-One of the most underrated things about this university town is just how much there is to do outside of tailgating, daydrinking, and getting wasted at Piano.
+One of the most underrated things about this university town is just how much there is to do outside of tailgating, day-drinking, and getting wasted at Piano.

 Living with the track and cross-country kids for the better part of my time in CoMO, I was no doubt familiar with all of the running trails and outdoors regions of the city.
 Although I could never even be bothered to try and keep up with them, my dog Milo and I went on adventures galore regardless.
 For being in a region of the U.S. not particularly known for the great outdoors, Columbia is a pretty neat nature town.
 We can call it the neat outdoors or something.

 One of the closest parks in the city to the University of Missouri, this is one of the most easily accessible and largest outdoor areas within the city limits of Columbia.
-Miles and miles of paved and gravel trail make it a perfect spot for a long run or a nice walk.
+Miles and miles of paved and gravel trail make it a perfect spot for a long run or a serene stroll.
 The bridges over the rivers make for stunning photo ops, as do the dense canopies above.
 The trail is mostly covered by wilderness above, making it a cool hike even on the hottest days.

 The main attraction at Capen Park are the bluffs where you can catch an unobstructed view of the sunrise.
 You’ll often see people gathering here around sunset as well, although the actual sunset is covered by the woods behind you.
 Rock climbers will often be trying to scale the bluffs and dogs will likely be frolicking through the stream below.
 As far as outdoors areas in CoMO goes, this is one of my favorites.
 It helps that it’s less than a 5 minute drive from my apartment.